 1. iMovie Export Failed

-There are many factors that may cause the exporting failed.
+There are many factors that may cause the export failure.
 Like lack of computer space, corrupted project, or wrong export file name.

 2. iMovie Error-50

-Uninstall the app and download the latest version and install it as an administrator.
+Uninstall the app.
+And then download its latest version and install it as an administrator.

 The speed of iMovie may slow down when too many commands are given at one time.
 The slow functioning can also be a result of inadequate memory.

-You should give one command at a time and in a systematic way so that iMovie can’t be overworked.
-It would be better if you will delete all the idle files or files that are not required in your project as it will make sufficient storage space and improve the functioning of iMovie.
+You should give one command at a time and systematically so that iMovie can’t be overworked.
+It would be better if you delete all the idle files or files that are not required in your project as it will make sufficient storage space and improve the functioning of iMovie.

-If right importing and exporting procedures are not followed then audio or video files may get distorted hence resulting in blurred images.
+If the right importing and exporting procedures are not followed, then audio or video files may get distorted hence resulting in blurred images.

 The trailer is the first thing that attracts the audience for watching a movie but if it does not work properly then it causes huge inconvenience.

-The video effects greatly enhance the video quality but some effects become troublesome when they fail and difficult to render successfully.
+The video effects greatly enhance video quality, but some effects become troublesome when they fail and difficult to render successfully.